Pemanggil

 map of pemanggil

-Arriving at Mersing around midnight, any thought of tucking in early for the night disappeared as it was low tide.
+Arriving at Mersing around midnight, any thought of tucking in early for the night disappeared as it was low tide and our boat could not leave.
 By the time the tide came in and we set off, it was already 4am.

 It would be a long, slow ride on this fishing boat, a far cry from the fast speedboats in Redang.
 We slept on whatever space we could find on the wooden benches and damp open deck which smelt rather fishy, positioning ourselves away from the diesel fumes at the rear of the boat.
 It was an experience riding in the dark of night, accompanied only by the sounds of the diesel engines and waves, the rocking of the boat lulling us to sleep under a canopy of stars staring at us in the clear night sky.